-Why you study English
+Why should you choose English?

 As English is such an important subject and will teach you invaluable skills that are essential in everyday life, the study of English is compulsory.
 Through the study of English, students will develop their literacy, analysis and communication skills.
 These are skills that employers will look for and one of the reasons why excellent results in this subject are important.